plamarque/sphinx-poc/docs/webconferencing/administrating_webconf.rst

 |image0|

-    **Note**
+.. note:: In the previous illustration, multiple providers are available,

-    In the previous illustration, multiple providers are available, which is not the case in the standard Web Conferencing add-on that comes built-in with PRODUCT.
+			which is not the case in the standard Web Conferencing add-on that comes built-in with eXo Platform.
 In standard distributions, only WebRTC connector is available.
 Other providers will be available on different add-ons, but they are not supported.

 To access the administration page:

 -  You should be part of the group **platform/administrators**.

--  Click |image1| Web Conferencing on the top navigation bar.
+-  Click |image1| --> Web Conferencing on the top navigation bar.

 |image2|